About Us

 In August, 2002, the membership of the Farmers Cooperative Exchange, with locations in Collins, Colo, Columbia, Knoxville, Melbourne, Mingo and Prairie City, voted to join the ranks of Heartland Co-op.
 The Prairie City location of FCE was formed as a coop in 1956 with the purchase of a privately held stock company.
 In June, 1990, FCE exercised its option (originating from a three year lease signed in 1987) to purchase Mingo Feed and Grain.
 In September of 1992, Farmers Grain Cooperative of Colo, Collins, Melbourne and Baxter merged with FCE.
 Prior to this merge, Farmers Grain had purchased the Collins agronomy facility from a private in March of 1987.
 They also purchased Melbourne Grain in July of 1989 and leased an NH3 plant in Baxter in November, 1989.
 On March 1, 1994, FCE acquired the Knoxville location and purchased A&S Ag Service at Columbia in January of 1996.

 In July of 2006 Central Iowa Cooperative (CIC), with locations in Jewell, Randall and Stanhope, voted to be part of the strong organization of Heartland Co-op.
 CIC began operations in Jewell in 1908 as the Jewell Farmers Elevator Company and reorganized in 1945 with a new name of Jewell Cooperative Elevator Co.
 On April 1, 1975, a merger with the Farmers Cooperative Elevator of Stanhope was incorporated under the new name of Central Iowa Cooperative (CIC).
 In 1976 CIC purchased the Cargill Elevator and business in Stanhope and in 1996 the Farmers Coop Grain Company of Randall was merged into CIC.
 In 2002 CIC purchased the business and facilities of Farm Service Co. of Jewell.
-As with others who have joined this organization, Heartland welcomes those patrons who put their faith and trust in CIC and look forward to servicing their current and future needs in the agricultural area.

 In summary, there have been many changes as we reflect upon the past.
 We expect this trend to continue, but at a much faster pace.
 Heartland Co-op will do its best to meet and exceed their members' and customers' expectations.